clairechen1021/z/content/en/blog/linked-post.md

 categories = ["programming"]
 banner = "img/banners/banner-4.jpg"
 author = "John Doe"
+description = "This tutorial will show you how to create a simple theme in Hugo.
+I assume that you are familiar with HTML, the bash command line, and that you are comfortable using Markdown to format content."

 +++

 I'm a linked post in the menu.
 You can add other posts by adding the following line to the frontmatter: